 The Dallas Regional Chamber (DRC) has selected Jonathan S. Blum

 , who advises nonprofits, to its Leadership Dallas Class of 2016.
 Founded in 1975, Leadership Dallas prepares diverse leaders to serve as catalysts and sustainers of positive change for the quality of life in the Dallas region.
-Blum began his career as a corporate lawyer, then served as inside counsel to two prominent nonprofits and is now assisting nonprofit organizations
+Blum began his career as a corporate lawyer, then served as inside counsel to two prominent nonprofits and is now assisting nonprofit organizations for Polsinelli.

 “I’m really excited about this opportunity.
 Leadership Dallas will deepen my exposure to the critical issues facing the community and provide the opportunity to apply my talents toward these issues for years to come,” stated Blum.
 “I will be working with people from many backgrounds and industries, giving me a broader perspective to serve my clients and community.”

 Blum assists nonprofit leaders with managing their legal matters and building for the future.
 He recognizes the importance of concentrating on the key issues affecting clients and moving quickly to identify practical legal options in order for clients to stay mission-focused and make informed decisions.

 “Jonathan has demonstrated a strong commitment to leadership in the Dallas area, combined with a passion for the vital mission of nonprofits,” said Jonathan Henderson, managing partner of Polsinelli’s Dallas office.
 “Given Polsinelli’s firmwide dedication to serving our local communities, we are proud of his selection for this prestigious program, and we know he will be a valuable contributor while also learning valuable leadership skills that will benefit the firm’s clients and the Dallas community.”